Nostalgic Vintage Photos That Define The 1970s

 The home hair cut, a rite of passage in the 1970s

 Don’t feel like spending an arm and a leg at the salon, why not have your sister or a close friend take care of those split ends for you?
-Getting DIY with our hair was the way to get a good, or at lest unique look in the ‘70s.
+Getting DIY with our hair was the way to get a good, or at least, unique look in the ‘70s.
 The easiest hair to cut at home was long straight hair, especially if you were just getting a trim.
 How do you mess up something like that?

-Once hair styles started moving into anything that required more than a steady hand home haircuts became more of an issue.
+Once hairstyles started moving into anything that required more than a steady hand, home haircuts became more of an issue.
 Do you really trust your best friend to give you the perfect shag?
 If not, it’s best to leave it to a professional.

 A young karate master or just someone who's great at striking a pose?

 In the 1970s it seemed like everyone and their dog was practicing karate, kung fu, and whatever form of martial arts they could get their hands on.
-The origins of the fad are in the movies from the ‘60s like The Manchurian Candidate and Goldfinger, but the fad didn’t really explode until 1972 when Kung Fu premiered on ABC - that series broke the dam and suddenly everyone wanted to learn how to break boards with the palm of their hands.
+The origins of the fad are in the movies from the ‘60s like The Manchurian Candidate and Goldfinger, but the fad didn’t really explode until 1972 when Kung Fu premiered on ABC - the series that broke the dam and suddenly everyone wanted to learn how to break boards with the palm of their hands.
 As soon as kids started watching Kung Fu and its bevy of copycats they not only started taking classes, but they began adopting the poses, stances, and sounds of the martial arts they saw on TV.
 After all, who needs a class when you look cool playing pretend?

 A cool couple beats the heat in the city